 Mariam C. Noland, President, Community Foundation for Southeast Michigan

 Robin D. Ferriby, Vice President, Philanthropic Services, Community Foundation for Southeast Michigan

-Rosemary Gilchrist, Chief Administrative Officer, Giarmarco, Mullins & Horton, P.C.
+Rosemary Gilchrist, Chief Operating Officer, Giarmarco, Mullins & Horton, P.C.

 Allan D. Gilmour, President Emeritus, Wayne State University

 George G. Johnson, Managing Director, George Johnson and Company